daily grind

 - to conclude a bargain without making any concessions

-- to try/want to say something
+- to intend or mean to say something

-I do not know what the man was driving at in his speech.drive (someone) up a wall
+I do not know what the man was driving at in his speech.

 - to irritate or annoy someone greatly